TheOnliestMattastic/TheOnliestMattastic.github.io/README.md

 # TheOnliestMattastic.github.io
 **CompTIA A+ certifited** IT enthusiast with hands-on experience in system administration, troubleshooting, and technical support across Linux and Windows environments.
-Skilled in hardware assembly, Bsh scripting, and customer-focused problem resolution.
+Skilled in hardware assembly, Bash scripting, and customer-focused problem resolution.
 Known for creative problem-solving and self-driven learning, with proven ability to optimize systems and support diverse users.

 ## Projects